 This privacy notice aims to give you information on how Guernsey Housing Association collects and processes your personal data obtained by any method, including data you may provide to us through our website, when you make an enquiry, apply for a tenancy, participate in a partial ownership scheme with us, or request to use or be supplied with any of our services.

-It is important that you read this privacy together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
+It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.

 Third-party links on our website

 Our website may include links to third-party websites, plug-ins and applications.
-Clicking on those links or enabling connections may allow third parties to collect or share data about you.
+If you click on those links or enabling connections this may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 We encourage you to read the privacy notice of each website you visit.

-State of Guernsey Housing department
+States of Guernsey Housing department

-Initial applications for social housing in Guernsey are initially sent to the States of Guernsey Housing department.
+Applications for social housing in Guernsey are initially sent to the States of Guernsey Housing department.
 The personal data you provide to the States of Guernsey is shared with the Guernsey Housing Association.
-We encourage you to read the States of Guernsey privacy notice
+We encourage you to read the States of Guernsey privacy notice.

 Controller

-Guernsey Housing Association is the data controller and responsible for the personal data that we hold about you.
+The Guernsey Housing Association is the data controller and responsible for the personal data that we hold about you.

 We have an appointed Data Protection Officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the DPO using the details set out below.